 Mr. Cohen brings 15 years of experience in the Securities and Exchange Commission’s Division of Enforcement to his work as a partner in Davis Polk’s Litigation Department in Washington DC.
-As a member of the firm’s White Collar Criminal Defense and Government Investigations Group, he focuses on representing companies, boards and individuals in regulatory matters and internal investigations.
+As a member of the firm’s White Collar Defense and Investigations Group, he focuses on representing companies, boards and individuals in regulatory matters and internal investigations.

 During his tenure at the agency and as a member of the Enforcement Division’s senior leadership, Mr. Cohen was involved in significant enforcement actions involving insider trading, accounting and disclosure violations, market manipulation and abuse, broker-dealers, investment advisers, cybersecurity and cryptocurrency.